AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/nodejs/index.md

 const PDFServicesSdk = require('@dcloud/pdfservices-node-sdk');

 /**
- * This sample illustrates how to apply electronic seal over the PDF document using default appearance options.
+ * This sample illustrates how to apply electronic seal over the PDF document using custom appearance options.
  *
  * <p>
  * To know more about PDF Electronic Seal, please see the <<a href="https://www.adobe.com/go/dc_eseal_overview_doc" target="_blank">documentation</a>.